-Empowering the Youngest Voices: Subhashish Kumar Leads Legal Awareness Session on Child Rights
+Empowering the Youngest Voices: Subhashish Kumar, Co-Founder, Sahaj Nyay Leads Legal Awareness Session on Child Rights.

 At Sahaj Nyay, we believe that access to justice begins with awareness—and sometimes, the most powerful impact starts with a simple conversation.
-On July 6, 2024, our founder Subhashish Kumar led a transformative legal awareness session in collaboration with Neev Foundation for Legal Aid and UDAAR Foundation, as part of the “Breaking Barriers, Building Futures” initiative.
+In July, 2024, our co-founder Subhashish Kumar led a transformative legal awareness session in collaboration with Neev Foundation for Legal Aid and UDAAR Foundation, as part of the “Breaking Barriers, Building Futures” initiative.

-Held in Gram Sorkha, Noida, this community-driven event brought together children under the age of 13—many of them from marginalized and underserved backgrounds—for a crucial discussion about their rights under the Protection of Children from Sexual Offences (POCSO) Act.
+Held in Gram Sorkha, Noida, this community-driven event brought together children under the age of 13—many of them from marginalized and underserved backgrounds—for a crucial discussion about their rights under the Protection of Children from Sexual Offences (POCSO) Act, 2012.

 Subhashish’s session was designed to be clear, interactive, and accessible.
 He addressed sensitive but essential topics: the concept of good touch and bad touch, how to recognize inappropriate behavior, and most importantly, how children can seek help and protection under the law.
 By creating a safe and respectful environment, Subhashish ensured the session was not just informative, but empowering.
-"Every child deserves to know that their body is their own, and that the law exists to protect them," said Subhashish.
-"Legal literacy should not be reserved for adults—it must start early, and it must be grounded in trust."

 This initiative is part of a larger three-month project by Neev Foundation, running from April to June 2024.
 The campaign aims to collaborate with eight women’s and children’s rights NGOs across Noida and Greater Noida to conduct legal awareness sessions on key issues, including:

-- POCSO and child rights - Domestic violence laws - Workplace sexual harassment laws (POSH) Subhashish’s contribution focused on children’s rights, an area he has long advocated for through Sahaj Nyay.
+- POCSO and child rights - Domestic violence laws - Workplace sexual harassment laws (POSH) Subhashish’s contribution focused on children’s rights, an area he has long advocated for, through Sahaj Nyay.
 Beyond the session, he also volunteered at the community legal camp that followed—addressing miscellaneous legal and quasi-legal concerns raised by parents, guardians, and local residents.
 The event poster, created in Hindi, invited families to come forward and learn about their rights in a language and setting they could relate to.
 Subhashish’s direct engagement helped break down legal complexities into relatable, real-life guidance.
 His approach was not only legal—it was deeply human.
 This effort reflects the broader mission of Sahaj Nyay: making justice simple, approachable, and community-driven.
 Whether it’s through courtroom advocacy or grassroots outreach, Subhashish Kumar continues to embody the idea that law is not just a system—it’s a service.
 As we continue to work toward building legal awareness in vulnerable communities, this session stands as a powerful reminder: when we educate children about their rights, we don’t just protect them—we equip them to protect themselves.
-Location: Gram Sorkha, Sector 115, Noida, Uttar Pradesh Date: July 6, 2024 Time: 2:30 PM to 5:00 PM
+Location: Gram Sorkha, Sector 115, Noida, Uttar Pradesh.